-- To protect Publicly Owned Treatment Works personnel who may be affected by wastewater and biosolids in the course of their employment, and to protect the general public.
+- Protect Publicly Owned Treatment Works personnel who may be affected by wastewater and biosolids in the course of their employment, and to protect the general public.

-- To prevent the introduction of pollutants into the Publicly Owned Treatment Works that will interfere with the operation of the system, or contaminate the resulting biosolids.
+- Prevent the introduction of pollutants into the Publicly Owned Treatment Works that will interfere with the operation of the system, or contaminate the resulting biosolids.

-- To prevent the introduction of pollutants into the Publicly Owned Treatment Works, which will pass through the system inadequately treated, into receiving waters or the atmosphere, or otherwise be incompatible with the system.
+- Prevent the introduction of pollutants into the Publicly Owned Treatment Works, which will pass through the system inadequately treated, into receiving waters or the atmosphere, or otherwise be incompatible with the system.

-- To ensure that the quality of the wastewater treatment plant biosolids is maintained at a level which allows its use and disposal in compliance with applicable statutes and regulations.
+- Ensure that the quality of the wastewater treatment plant biosolids is maintained at a level which allows its use and disposal in compliance with applicable statutes and regulations.

-- To provide for equitable distribution of wastewater costs among dischargers, and establish a system of fees and charges that recovers the cost of the Industrial Pretreatment Program.
+- Provide for equitable distribution of wastewater costs among dischargers, and establish a system of fees and charges that recovers the cost of the Industrial Pretreatment Program.